 Pakistan: External performance monitoring of the Balochistan Rural Development & Community Empowerment Programme

-The overall objective BRACE Programme is “to support the Government of Balochistan in reducing the negative impact of economic deprivation, poverty and social inequality, environmental degradation and climate change, and to turn this into opportunities to build and empower resilient communities participating actively in identifying and implementing socio-economic development activities on a sustainable basis in partnership with local authorities”.
-The specific objectives of the Programme are:
+The overall objective of the BRACE Programme was “to support the Government of Balochistan in reducing the negative impact of economic deprivation, poverty and social inequality, environmental degradation and climate change, and to turn this into opportunities to build and empower resilient communities participating actively in identifying and implementing socio-economic development activities on a sustainable basis in partnership with local authorities”.
+The specific objectives of the Programme were:

-- to empower citizens and communities and provide them with means enabling them to implement community-driven socio-economic development interventions, and increased voice and capacity to influence public policy decision making through active engagement with local authorities for quality, inclusive, and equitable service delivery, and civic oversight; and
+- to empower citizens and communities and provide them with means that enable them to implement community-driven socio-economic development interventions, foster private development and entrepreneurship in rural areas, and increase voice and capacity to influence public policy decision making through active engagement with local authorities for quality, inclusive, and equitable service delivery, and civic oversight; and

 - to foster an enabling environment for strengthening the capacities of local governments/ authorities to manage and involve communities in the statutory processes of the local public sector planning, financing and implementation process.
 A copy of the Action Document is attached with these Terms of Reference for further information.